garmin/pyrex/README.md

 interactive commands to be run.
 This can be very useful for debugging Pyrex containers.

+You can also run arbitrary commands in the container with the `pyrex-run` command.
+Be aware that any changes made to the container are not persistent, and will be discarded when `pyrex-run` exits.

 #### Managing multiple Docker images
 It may occasionally be necessary to maintain multiple different Docker images simultaneously.
 Pyrex can handle this without any problems, however it should